savonet/book/language.md

 ```

 will display `5`, as expected.
 In practice, one rarely does use this functions,
-which displays on the standard output, but rather the logging functions
+which displays on the standard output, but rather the logging\index{log} functions
 `log.critical`, `log.severe`, `log.important`, `log.info` and `log.debug` which
 write strings of various importance in the logs, so that it is easier to keep
 track of them: they are timestamped, they can easily be stored in files, etc.